Nepex/poll-runner/README.md

 ## Usage

 1.)
-Create some users (with valid emails if you want notifications)
+Create some users (with valid emails if you want notifications), Comment out auto login function in signup component if you want to create a lot of users quickly

 2.)
 Log into admin (user:admin@example.com, password:password)